 Reason #3: They cannot Manage their Time Right

 Another important issue is time management.
-Not all students are organized enough to finish their tasks on timemanaging-time-and-tasks-from-school-at-home-for-better-remote-learning or order to manage their work effectively.
+Not all students are organized enough to finish their tasks on time or order to manage their work effectively.
 Most of them rely on teachers or professors to manage their coursework for them.
 With online education things have changed.
 Students don’t physically go to class anymore, meaning they can study whenever they find it fit.
 For some, this is absolutely amazing, and it works.
 For other whatsoever, this is a big setback.
 Time flexibility does not match their disorganized behaviour.

 Solution: setting up a regular schedule where they can track their work.
 Setting reminders and checking deadlines constantly.
 Buying a planner and writing down all their assignments.
 Many learning management systems also provide student calendars where all their assignments and tasks are stored with reminders.